collocations.org

 give sb, offer sb, provide (sb with)

-Delivering the stuff for Rodney gave me an excuse to take the car. | Her mother''s illness provided her with an excuse to stay at home.
+Delivering the stuff for George gave me an excuse to take the car.

-need | look for | find, invent, make up, seize on, think up
+create, find, invent, make up, think of, think up

-She had to find a valid excuse for leaving the room. | He made up a rather lame excuse for the work being late.
+He made up a rather lame excuse for the work being late.

 use sth as

-The political crisis is being used as an excuse to dock people''s pay.
+The political crisis is being used as an excuse to dock people's pay.

 run out of

-~ about
+excuse about

 He invented a pathetic excuse about losing his watch.

-~ for
+excuse for

-It''s just an excuse for a party.
+It's just an excuse for a party.

 PHRASES